thaddavis/jimbo-music-video/README.md

 open -a "Google Chrome" --args --disable-gpu-vsync --disable-frame-rate-limit --window-size=1920,1080

-canvas to data url and send to node server to save to hadrdrive
+canvas to data url and send to node server to save to harddrive

 then